What is a Gantt Chart?

 Gantt charts are bar charts providing a visual perspective to tasks that have been scheduled over time.
 They are used to plan projects of different sizes, and it helps to show the work that is scheduled for different days.
 Gantt charts also help users view the dates when a project is starting and ending in one chart.
 There are many things that you will see easily on a Gantt chart.
 Some of these are:

-The horizontal axis of Gantt charts stands for a time while the vertical axis represents the tasks to be done.
+The horizontal axis of Gantt charts stands for a time while the vertical axis represents the tasks.
 Therefore, the user will have to input the tasks, the starting dates, the ending dates, other dependencies, etc. As you do this, the bars will populate, representing the task durations.
-You will see this happen automatically if you are using Gantt chart software or other Gantt planning tool.
+You will see this happen automatically if you are using Gantt chart software or other Gantt planning tools.

 Using Gantt Charts for team collaboration

 Team onboarding is effortless and straightforward with many of the project management tools online.
 You only need to invite your team members to the tool of your choice to start to boost project management in many ways.
-For example, Gantt charts make it easy to communicate deadlines in a clear way to teams of different functions.
+For example, Gantt charts make it easy to communicate deadlines clearly to teams of different functions.

 Whatever tool you choose, a Gantt chart will help you communicate expectations to your team in a very efficient, clear way.